 The ACAM 120 Acoustic Array requires a 64-bit processor with Windows 7, Windows 8.1, or Windows 10.

-The recommended processor is a 6th generation Intel Core-i7 with 8 Gb of DRAM.
+The recommended processor is a 6th generation or higher Intel Core-i7 or equivalent with 8 Gb of DRAM.
 The recommended minimum is a 4th generation Intel Core-i5 processor or equivalent with 8 Gb of DRAM.
 Applications may run with reduced performance with slower processors and less memory.

 Signal Interface Group recommends using solid state drives (SSDs).
 A 128 Gb SSD is adequate for most applications, but large raw data files require extra storage.
 Allow about 1G bytes for two minutes of raw data.